alexandreboutrik/dotfiles/README.md

 | **Processor**  | BCM2712 (4 cores) 2.4 GHz |
 | **GPU**        | VideoCore VII (~ 0.05 TFLOPS) |
 | **RAM**        | 8 GB LPDDR4X (2133MHz) |
+--->

+## License

+This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
+Feel free to use, modify, and distribute the code as needed.
+See the [LICENSE](LICENSE) file for more information.